TD-Dan/Sunwai/Sunwai.md

 ### 2. Word Structure: Roots and Compounds

-Penetoki vocabulary is built from two main types of words:
+Sunwai vocabulary is built from two main types of words:

 *   **Root Words:** These are the foundational, often single-syllable building blocks of the language (e.g., `a`, `ta`, `wai`, `sun`, `heim`).
 They represent the most basic concepts.
 (They are sometimes categorized as Prime, Secondary, and Tertiary roots based on their phonetic simplicity and foundational role).
-*   **Compound Words:** The vast majority of Penetoki words are formed by combining two or more roots, or existing compounds.
+*   **Compound Words:** The vast majority of Sunwai words are formed by combining two or more roots, or existing compounds.
 This is the **primary and strongly preferred method of vocabulary expansion**, creating a logical and interconnected lexicon.

 ### 3. Principles for Creating New Words

 While the official Base and Extended sets cover much communication, creating new words may be necessary for specific fields or expression.
 This should always prioritize internal consistency and the language's philosophy.

 **Compounding: The Core Method**
-Forming new words primarily involves combining existing Penetoki words:
+Forming new words primarily involves combining existing Sunwai words:

 1.  **Identify Core Concepts:** Break down the new idea into essential parts representable by existing words.
-2.  **Combine Logically:** Join the words, often reflecting modifier-head or conceptual flow (e.g., `pene` [good] + `toki` [language] → `penetoki`).
+2.  **Combine Logically:** Join the words, often reflecting modifier-head or conceptual flow (e.g., `pene` [good] + `toki` [language] → `Sunwai`).

 **Hierarchy for Word Creation:**
 Follow this preferred order when developing a new term:

-1.  **Compound Internally First:** Always try to build the word from existing Penetoki roots/compounds that logically convey the meaning.
+1.  **Compound Internally First:** Always try to build the word from existing Sunwai roots/compounds that logically convey the meaning.
 This maintains system integrity (e.g., `oum` + `an` → `ouman`).
 2.  **Seek Resonant Compounds:** *If* a meaningful internal compound *also happens* to phonetically suggest a relevant external word *without sacrificing internal logic*, this is ideal.
 It adds familiarity while respecting the system.
     *   *Example:* **`neko`** (cat) is internally `ne` (nine) + `ko` (lifeform).
 Its resemblance to Japanese *neko* is a bonus resonance, fitting the "Worldwide Heritage" spirit subtly.
-3.  **Prioritize Conceptual Fitness:** Ensure the new word fits naturally within Penetoki's semantic map.
+3.  **Prioritize Conceptual Fitness:** Ensure the new word fits naturally within Sunwai's semantic map.
 Is it aligned with its root meanings?
 Is it overly specific where a general term or phrase would do?
 4.  **Limited Loans (Use Sparingly):** Direct borrowing is a last resort, acceptable *only* for:
     *   Highly specific, culturally bound concepts (unique foods, rituals) difficult to compound clearly.
     *   Technical/scientific terms challenging to represent concisely via compounding.
-    *   **Crucially:** Any loan *must* be adapted to Penetoki phonetics and syllable structure and be clearly marked as such.
+    *   **Crucially:** Any loan *must* be adapted to Sunwai phonetics and syllable structure and be clearly marked as such.
 Excessive loans damage the language's systemic nature.

 **Essential Rules and Constraints for All New Words:**
 *   **Phonetics & Syllables:** Use only the 15 official letters and adhere strictly to the `(C1)V1(V2)(C2)` syllable structure (respecting allowed final consonants `t, n, s, m, r, p`).